 How to Buy and Own Multiple Properties for Investment or Rental Income

 Buying a home is often considered a good investment.
-Taking it a step farther and owning multiple homes as rental properties can also be a great way to increase your assets and make money.
-However, be aware of some basic differences between buying an investment property as your home and as a property to rent out.
+Taking it a step further and owning multiple homes as rental properties can also be a great way to increase your assets and make money.
+However, you should be aware of some basic differences between buying an investment property as your home versus as a property to rent out.

 The Buying Process

 You can get a home loan for a rental property just as you would with a residential property.
 However, take note of these major differences between the two:

 - Loan products – You won’t qualify for some of the loan products that are available to homebuyers, such as FHA or USDA loans.